TheStig294/ttt-tweaks-and-fixes/README.md

 <https://steamcommunity.com/sharedfiles/filedetails/?id=2315732527>

 - "BearTrap for TTT" by nerdhive\
-Fixed the bear trap damaging players on the next round, if trapped as the round restarts\
+Fixed the bear trap damaging players on the next round, if trapped as the round restarts.
+Also added a human-readable name to the trap entity.\
 <https://steamcommunity.com/sharedfiles/filedetails/?id=407751746>

 - "[TTT] Demonic Possession" by LeBroomer\